Julenasti/legacies/02-scripts/01-clustering.md

   distinct(IDPC3, .keep_all = T)

 # there are some plots with NA in the planted and natural cluster
-# because they only contain one LIVE tree.
+# because they only contain one ALIVE tree.
 I deleted them
 # kk <- Psy23_planted |>
 #   filter(
 #   IDPC3 == "10913A1" | IDPC3 == "10634A1"